techidaily/site-android-unlock/source/_posts/in-2024-mastering-android-device-manager-the-ultimate-guide-to-unlocking-your-lava-blaze-2-5g-device-by-drfone-android.md

 ![android Device Manager New Lock Screen](https://images.wondershare.com/drfone/others/14637943377629.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/vEYkX2NJgZw?si=IaHqlqJcYipwUOht" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 8\.
 Now, simply enter the new passcode on your device, and voila!
 It will open, and you can get back to your daily routine.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/sn2STvYRVb8?si=Z-XhJJ1Mc-Em5Kqy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: How to Reset Your Google Account on your Android Phone